palomachain/paloma.py/docs/guides/transactions.rst

 Building and Signing Transactions
 =================================

-If you want to perform a state-changing operation on the Terra blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
+If you want to perform a state-changing operation on the Paloma blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.